mathigon/textbooks/content/fractals/content.md

 ### Cellular Automata

-A __cellular automaton__ is a grid consisting of many connected cells.
+A __cellular automaton__ is a grid consisting of many individual cells.
 Every cell can be in different “states” (e.g. different colours), and the state of every cell is determined by its surrounding cells.

 In our example, every cell can be either black or white.
 We start with one row that contains just a single black square.
 In every following row, the colour of each cell is determined by the three cells immediately above.
-Tap the eight possible XXXX below to flip their colour.
-Can you find a set of rules that creates a pattern similar to the Sierpinski triangle?
+Tap the eight possible options below to flip their colour – can you find a set of rules that creates a pattern similar to the Sierpinski triangle?

-    figure
-      .cellular-rules.var
-        for r in ['000', '001', '010', '100', '011', '101', '110', '111']
-          svg.cellular-rule(width=44 height=32 data-rule=r tabindex=0)
-      svg.cellular-grid(width=620 height=320)
+    figure: x-automaton(size=28)

+{.reveal(when="sierpinski")} There are two choices for each of the eight options, which means there are `2^8 =` [[256]] possible rules in total.
+Some, like [Rule 126](action:setRule('01111110')), look like the Sierpinski triangle.
+Others, like [Rule 30](action:setRule('01111000')), look completely chaotic.
+It was discovered by [Stephen Wolfram](bio:wolfram) in 1983, and computers can even use them to generate random numbers!

 ---
-> id: rule-30
+> id: cellular-1

-There are two options for each of the eight XX, which means there are `2^8 = 256` possible rules in total.

-{.fixme} Rule 30

 ::: column.grow

-{.fixme} Many plants and animals also grow by following simple rules like this – and that can cause the appearance of similar patterns in nature.
-Here you can see a seashell that shows
+Cellular automata show how highly complex patterns can be created by very simple rules – just like fractals.
+Many processes in nature also follow simple rules, yet produce incredibly complex systems.

+In some cases, this can lead to the appearance of patterns that look just like cellular automata, for example the colours on the shell of this snail.

 ::: column(width=320)